-Oddly enough, I started college in the school of Nutrition.
+Oddly enough, I started college in the school of Nutrition and Psychology (learn more about psychology phd programs here).
 With a history of 20 years of gymnastics, I thought making a career out of healthy living was what I needed to do.
 I never really considered making a career out of all my creative hobbies.
 Silly me.
 I think there was a perception that you can’t have a creative career AND be successful, so I just strayed away from it.
 At the end of the first semester during the first year (while on Christmas vacation), I started really questioning what I was doing.
 I was bored out of my mind, going through the motions and insanely jealous of my cousin who was pursuing a career in interior design.
 I decided that holiday break that I would go back to school in the new year and change my major to graphic design.
 If I could have also chosen photography and interior design I would have, but my school limited you to only one intensive art program.
 Once I was admitted into the program, I had to bust my ass to catch up to the others who had started the program a half of year earlier.
 After the sophomore year, all students went through a grueling portfolio review where more than half of the class was down selected.
 Whew…I made the cut.
 During the summer after junior year, I spent 3 months as an intern at a digital advertising agency in St. Louis, Missouri.
 It was at that agency that I got a taste of the real world and there was excitement about what the future held.
 I made it through all 4 years in the “Visual Communications Design program and was even awarded Best Senior Graphic Design Portfolio in my graduating class!
 Art school was and still is one of the hardest things I’ve ever endured.
 I honestly don’t miss it, but wouldn’t trade that experience for anything.
 During those 4 years I learned the definition of “hard work”, what going over and above actually meant, the importance of attention to detail, competition, and paying your dues.

 The Advertising Agency Years